 - Variety of ways to display your collection.
 There are multiple ways to display a card deck collection, which will be covered later in this article.
 It's also easy to rearrange your collection based on your setup.
 I occasionally shift card decks around to have different card decks be featured.

 - More than just playing cards can be part of your collection.
 There are four common symbols found on playing cards: Clover, Club, Diamond, and Heart.
 Those symbols and pictures of the cards themselves are put on a variety of decorations, which you can use in your collection.

 - Decks of cards are fun to give as gifts.
 People love to help others add to their collection, and it's very hard to duplicate a card deck.
 So it can be fun and easy for someone to give you a deck of playing cards as a gift.

 - People will be fascinated by your collection.
 No two collections are alike, and it's not a common hobby for people to pick up.
 So people will want to see the card decks you have.

 - Collecting playing cards can cross into other hobbies.
 I love video games, and I have card decks to represent that.
 I also enjoy soda, and there are card decks to represent that.
 If you have other hobbies or interests, you will more than likely find a card deck associated with that hobby.

 - Easy to transport.
 If you have to move your collection or want to rearrange it, then it's very easy to move the card decks around.
-They store easily in boxes as well, but don't do too many, as the boxes can get quite heavy.
+They can be easily stored in boxes as well but don't do too many, as the boxes can get quite heavy.